brandur/sorg/content/articles/graphql.md

 title = "Living APIs, and the Case for GraphQL"
 +++

+**Aug 3, 2025 update:** _This article was originally written in 2018.
+I was [asked more recently](https://github.com/brandur/sorg/issues/387) whether I still think that GraphQL is a promising technology for new APIs.
+If my answer were to be a "yes" at all, it would certainly be less enthusiastic one.
+I'd like to do a more detailed follow up with the case for/against GraphQL for 2025 and beyond, but for now take this article's recommendations with a grain of salt.
+It's very possible that something like HTTP/3 + SDK-driven design is a better compromise overall._

+---

 It's hard to read exactly where GraphQL stands in the API world right now.
 Available publicly since 2015, trends in APIs aren't obviously moving in its favor, but not